-In this lab, you use the BFT example design that is included in the Vivado[®] Design Suite, to learn how to use the incremental compile flow.
+In this lab, you use the BFT example design that is included in the Vivado® Design Suite, to learn how to use the Incremental Implementation.
 Refer to the Vivado Design Suite User Guide: Implementation (UG904) to learn more about Incremental Compile.